-The final session of our 6-part open course/reading group “What To Do About The Courts,” cohosted with the People’s Parity Project, will take place on June 25th at 8pm ET/ 5pm PT.
-This session will be led by Astra Taylor and Sabeel Rahman.
+The final session of our 6-part open course/reading group “What To Do About The Courts,” cohosted with the People’s Parity Project, took place on June 25th at 8pm ET/ 5pm PT, led by Astra Taylor and Sabeel Rahman.

 TOPIC: The courts have been a galvanizing issue on the Right in recent decades, but not so on the Left.
 How do we mobilize people around court disempowerment?
 In this session, we will discuss strategies for organizing and advocacy.
 Join Astra Taylor in conversation with Sabeel Rahman to discuss how to make disempowerment of the courts part of the struggles we are already committed to, from student debt cancellation to racial justice.